 As the old adage goes, “one man’s trash is another man’s treasure.”
 The Oscar-nominated Waste Land follows contemporary artist Vik Muniz on a journey to Jardim Gramacho, the world’s largest landfill on the outskirts of Rio de Janeiro.
 There, Muniz collaborates with a band of Brazilian catadores — pickers of recyclable materials — to create art out of garbage.
 It’s both uplifting and astonishing, especially when the artwork finds its ways to the auction houses of London.

 Due to the fact that some movies are only available on Netflix Instant for a limited amount of time, there’s a chance that some of these movies are no longer available by now.
-If that’s the case, let us know in the comments and we’ll swap out the movie in question for a flick that’s currently available.
-Also, feel free to share your favorites in the comments!
+If that’s the case, let us know in the comments and we’ll swap out the movie in question for a flick that’s currently available!